As a bank, FMO strives to achieve strong financial returns – but as employees, we are just as driven about our achievements reaching beyond profit.

 We also compensate for CO2 emissions from employee use of public transport in their daily commutes.

-All FMO employees undergo an online IFC Performance Standards course to learn about our organization’s environmental, social and sustainable investment activities.
-Further, our intranet site promotes sustainable living, working and travel practices – in our work and private lives.
+FMO offeres all employees an online course on the IFC Performance Standards, which guide our Environmental and Social Policy and offer insight into the sustainability aspects of our investment activities.
+Our intranet also offers resources to promotes sustainable living, working and travel practices – both in our professional and private lives.

 We prefer suppliers that offer an optimal combination of sustainable products, services and entrepreneurship.